top of page

 ALDI Ashby 20 - history

-The Ashby 20 was born in 1988, after a number of Ivanhoe Runners decided that the club could put on a 20 mile race, and the mantra – “the Ashby 20, a race organised for runners by runners” was born.
-A small group of members worked on the planning of the first race, including Paul Enion, Bob White, Peter Brown, Dave Mann and Kevin Sanders, and they shared the race responsibilities among them.
+The initial organising group was formed by a small group of members, including Paul Enion, Bob White, Peter Brown, Dave Mann and Kevin Sanders, and they shared the race responsibilities among them.
 Unlike today where Ivanhoe Runners have a separate race committee of over 20 people, who under the direction of Race Director Richard Bebbington work all year to put on the race.

 IMG_1564.jpg